-English with History BA
+English with History BA (Hons)

-The English with History BA brings together the study of literature from 1550 to the present with a deeper understanding of the contexts from which that literature emerged.
+Study literature, rhetoric, and stylistics, compare texts across forms and periods from 1550 to the present, and gain a deeper understanding of the contexts from which that literature emerged. brings together the study of literature from 1550 to the present with a deeper understanding of the contexts from which that literature emerged.
 You’ll study rhetoric, stylistics, and compare texts across forms and periods.
 You’ll develop your knowledge of the contexts of these texts in your History minor, and learn to reflect critically on the complex, and often contradictory, information available to us now about the past.
 Read more

 Teaching & learning

 You will typically experience an average of 10 hours of high-quality contact time in each teaching week, in considerably smaller groups than are the norm for UK institutions at the undergraduate level, if you choose to study English as your major subject.
 The exact number of contact hours will depend on your choice of minor subject and any optional courses.
 Read more